Panic! at the Disco: 2015–2019: Transition to solo project, Death of a Bachelor and Pray for the Wicked

 On September 22, 2016, the band released the music video for "LA Devotee".
 With the release came the announcement of the Death of a Bachelor Tour in 2017.
 MisterWives and Saint Motel were announced as the opening acts.
 In a December 2016 interview, Urie said that he hoped to make a music video for every song on the album Death of a Bachelor.

 On December 15, 2017, the band released their fourth live album All My Friends We're Glorious: Death of a Bachelor Tour Live.
 It was released as a limited-edition double-vinyl and digital download.
 Five days later, the band released a non-album Christmas song titled "Feels Like Christmas".
 On December 27, bassist Dallon Weekes officially announced his departure from Panic! at the Disco after over eight years of performing in the band, subsequently shifting his focus as the frontman of the band (now solo project) I Dont Know How but They Found Me.
-On March 19, 2018, the band played a surprise show in Cleveland, Ohio with new touring bassist, Nicole Row.
+On March 19, 2018, the band played a surprise show in Cleveland, Ohio, with new touring bassist, Nicole Row.
 On March 21, 2018, the band released two new songs "Say Amen (Saturday Night)" and "(Fuck A) Silver Lining".
 At the same time, the band also announced the Pray for the Wicked Tour and a new album called Pray for the Wicked.

-On June 7, 2018, the band performed at the fountains at the Bellagio prior to game 5 of the Stanley Cup Finals.
+On June 7, 2018, the band performed at the fountains at the Bellagio prior to game five of the Stanley Cup Final.
 The performance is said to have had sentimental value to the band as they took to the stage in their hometown.
 The band also performed as a headliner at the Reading and Leeds Festival 2018 which lasted over the weekend from August 24 to 26, 2018.
 On August 27, 2018, the band dropped the music video for the single "High Hopes".
 In fall of 2018, "High Hopes" became the highest placing single from the band, becoming number 4 on the Billboard Hot 100.

 On September 22, 2018, the band announced that longtime touring guitarist Kenneth Harris would be dismissed following multiple allegations of sexual misconduct involving underage fans.
 Harris' replacement was announced to be former Sparks the Rescue guitarist Mike Naran on October 6, 2018.